 Names the scratch filesystem used by dmmove(8) to move files between MSPs or volume groups.
 The filesystem specified must have been mounted with DMAPI enabled.
 There is no default.
-Necessary only if you wish to use dmmove.
+This parameter is necessary only if you wish to use dmmove.
+It must be the root of a DMAPI filesystem.
+If you are using the Parallel Data Mover Option and specify MOVE\FS, it must be a CXFS filesystem.

-LS\NAMES or MSP\NAMES
+LS NAMES or MSP NAMES